datanav/docs/technical/salesforce-membercare.rst

      - "string"

-Salesforce Quote to Membercare Invoices
+Salesforce Quote to MemberCare Invoices
 ---------------------------------------
-Every Salesforce Quote will be synchronized with a Membercare Invoices.
+Every Salesforce Quote will be synchronized with a MemberCare Invoices.

-Once a link between a Salesforce Quote and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Quote and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Quote and a Membercare Invoices:
+The following properties are synchronized between a Salesforce Quote and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Salesforce Quote Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Salesforce Quotelineitem to Membercare Invoices
+Salesforce Quotelineitem to MemberCare Invoices
 -----------------------------------------------
-Every Salesforce Quotelineitem will be synchronized with a Membercare Invoices.
+Every Salesforce Quotelineitem will be synchronized with a MemberCare Invoices.

-Once a link between a Salesforce Quotelineitem and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Quotelineitem and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Quotelineitem and a Membercare Invoices:
+The following properties are synchronized between a Salesforce Quotelineitem and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Salesforce Quotelineitem Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Description
      - invoiceItems.description
      - "string"